Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Think the best toy deals happen around Christmas?
 Think again -- these kid-favorite toys are on sale now during Amazon Prime Day, and at prices lower than the 2021 holiday season.

-One of the most buzzed about -- and often sold out -- toys of the past holiday season is the best-selling Got2Glow Fairy Finder, available in pink and blue.
+One of the most buzzed about -- and often sold out -- toys of the past holiday season is the best-selling Got2Glow Fairy Finder.
 Kids can search for virtual fairies using this toy.
 It's similar in concept to Pokémon and Tamagotchi.
 Once caught, the fairies function as digital pets.
 Each jar offers 30 virtual fairies to find, for 100 in all.
 Fairies can even be traded among friends.

+The Fairy Finder is available in pink and blue, and also has a glow-in-the-dark version.
+Right now on Amazon, the deal is on the pink model.

 Shop more the best toys on Amazon, here.